A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Method of Solution

-Now we put values of $y(t)$, $y'(t)$ and $y''(t)$ in \eqref{P3_eq1}.
-We will discretize final equation with collocation method and solve the resultant nonlinear system with Newton-Raphson method for $c_{1m}, m=0,1,\dots,M-1$.
-Then substituting value of $c_{1m}, m=0,1,\dots,M-1$, we will get value of $y(t)$ at different collocation point.
+Now we put the values of $y(t)$, $y'(t)$ and $y''(t)$ in \eqref{P3_eq1} and discretize the resulting equation with collocation method and solve the resultant nonlinear system with Newton-Raphson method for $c_{1m},~m=0,1,\dots,M-1$.
+Then by substituting value of $c_{1m}, m=0,1,\dots,M-1$, in \eqref{P3_38}, we will get the value of $y(t)$ at different collocation points.